yegor256/blog/static/about-me.md

  * I like to read, here are [my favorite books]({% pst 2015/apr/2015-04-22-favorite-software-books %}) about software engineering.

-Once in a month I'm sending a summary email of my writing activity.
+Once in a month I send a summary email of my writing activity.
 If you're interested to know what's going on here, I can add you to my mailing list.
 Just give me your email address and briefly explain who are you and why you're interested (I'm trying to avoid anonymous